Financial-Times/cookiecutter-upp-golang/{{ cookiecutter.repo_name }}/README.md

         --app-name="{{ cookiecutter.app_name }}"                   Application name ($APP_NAME)
         --port="8080"                                           Port to listen on ($APP_PORT)

-3. Test:
-    See example requests below
+3. Test: See requests below

 ## Build and deployment
 _How can I build and deploy it (lots of this will be links out as the steps will be common)_